Poston War Relocation Center: Written accounts

-Memoirs of the Japanese relocation told by a teacher at Poston Camp 1, "dusty exile" by Catherine Embree Harris, published by Mutual Publishing, 1999.
-This softcover book contains photos and illustrations of life in the Poston relocation center until it closed.
+Memoirs of the Japanese relocation told by a teacher at Poston Camp 1, "Dusty Exile" by Catherine Embree Harris, published by Mutual Publishing, 1999, a softcover book, contains photos and illustrations of life in the Poston relocation center until it closed.
 Catherine Harris went on to work in the Children's Bureau of the U.S. Department of Education in Washington, DC.
 She maintained contact with many of the people she met in Poston throughout her life and retirement in Honolulu, HI.

-That Damned Fence (anonymous): Poem from an internee about life at Poston.

-They've sunk the posts deep into the ground

-They've strung out wires all the way around.